microrb/microrb.com/README.md

 curl -u"username" -d '{"scopes":["public_repo"],"client_id":"...","client_secret":"...","note":"update microrb"}' https://api.github.com/authorizations
 ```

-filling in your username, `client_id` and `client_secret`.
+Filling in your Username, `client_id` and `client_secret`.
 Note down the token in the response.

-1. Clone this repository
+1. Clone this Repository
 2. Run `bundle` to install the dependencies
 3. Add your project's Github path and tags to `data/projects.json`
 4. Update project data with `OAUTH_TOKEN=... ruby bin/update.rb` using the token acquired above